zeyarpaing/figify/README.md

 ## Features

 - Modern - Uses Preact and TailwindCSS
-- Customizable - Can be easily develop with your own stack
+- Customizable - Can be easily switched to preferred stack thanks to Vite
-- Fast - Uses Vite for fast development and production builds
-- Utilities included - Messaging to figma window with typesafty and function like calls (not parent.postMessage)
+- Utilities included - Messaging to Figma window with type-safty and function like calls (not parent.postMessage)
 - Hot Reload - Hot reload figma after file changes in development - watch mode (only works on Mac)

 ## Usage